 3 - Stir through the cinnamon, chilli and tamarind paste and cook, stirring, for 2 minutes.

 4 - Add the tomatoes and honey, ring to the boil then simmer, covered slightly, for 15 minutes until reduced to a thick sauce.
-Pop the cooked garlic cloves into the sauce and using a halnd blender, pulse until everything is combined into a rustic sauce.
-Taste for seasoning.
+Pop the cooked garlic cloves into the sauce and using a hand blender, pulse until everything is combined into a rustic sauce.
+Add the zest and juice and taste for seasoning.

 5 - While the sauce is cooking, heat the oil in a large non-stick pan.
 Add the aubergines and cook slowly in batches until golden brown on each side.
 Don't be alarmed at the oil disappearing; aubergines are like sponges but after some cooking, they eventually release some oil.
 Remove and drain on kitchen towel.